spread-ai/docs-appsmith-fork/docs/reference/widgets/menu-items.md

 Specifies the icon to be displayed on the button.
 Additionally, you can use **JS** to dynamically set the icon.
-Appsmith utilizes the icons from the [Blueprintjs](https://blueprintjs.com/docs/#icons) library.
+Studio utilizes the icons from the [Blueprintjs](https://blueprintjs.com/docs/#icons) library.